cesium/fractal-tree/src/content/_index.md

 variable name instead of creating a function.
 Easier and most important less work.

-Rightsize is now done so to do the left side you simply rotate to the opposite side by doing -angle and calling branch again everything on the if condition made before.
+Rightsize is now done so to do the left side you simply use `rotate` to the opposite side by doing -angle and calling branch again everything on the if condition made before.

 ```javascript
 let angle;